 concentration nor contemplation.
 Maharisi claims it can only be learned

-it is usually done in the morning and early evening.
+ideally it is usually done in the morning and early evening.
 It requires

 The regular use of the mantra is the vital principle of TM.
 According to

-that is a field of Being, pure creative intelligence, or
+consciousness that is a field of Being, pure creative intelligence, or

 pure thought.
 Thoughts rise effervescently from the depths of the mind

 like bubbles in a bowl of water.
 Thoughts increase in size until reaching

 the level of conscious awareness.
-Maharishi likened the mind to
+Maharishi likened the mind to an ocean

-points which promotes more creative intelligence.
+origination points which promotes more creative intelligence.
 It is here

-that one encounters the True Self, because the individual is in a state of restful alertness
+that one encounters the True Self, because the individual is in a state of

-between the subject and object, they become one.
-The first experience is
+boundaries between the subject and object, they become one.
+The first

 Others have described this transcendental consciousness state as ridding